sago35/excel-regex-colorize/README.md

 ## Install

+Go to the [release page](https://github.com/sago35/excel-regex-colorize/releases), and download the zip file.
-Use `bin\excel-regex-colorize-installer.xls` to nstall and uninstall.
+Unpack the zip file, and use `excel-regex-colorize-installer.xls` to nstall and uninstall.

 ## Licence